 The 2022 Mississippi Legislature approved \$10 million for the MOSTF's initial year of implementation.
-The 2023 Mississippi Legislature approves an additional \$15 million for the 2023-24 funding cycle.
+The Mississippi Legislature approved an additional \$15 million in 2023 and \$12 million in 2024.

 What are qualifications for approved projects?

 Subject to the provisions of Mississippi Outdoor Stewardship Act, monies in the special fund may be used and expended by the board to provide funds for grants to counties, municipalities, state agencies and nongovernmental entities for: